Back to Blog

 An electronic signature is not without legal force and effect merely on the grounds that it is in electronic form.

-In plain language: an electronic signature is not invalid just because it is electronic.
-This removes the traditional objection that only ink on paper constitutes a real signature.
+In plain language: an electronic signature isn't invalid simply because it's electronic.
+That removes the old objection that only ink on paper counts as a real signature.

 The three requirements